rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 there is no off-the-shelf mechanism for proof of possession of a private key, and no consensus to use VCs for user authentication (as opposed to using VCs to assert identity attributes).

+While the examples in this document are represented as JSON, including whitespace, the actual JSON encoding used for VC has no whitespace.

+The first example shows a fragment of the claims in a JWT-based VC proof, referencing the VCard ontology.

 ```
 {